nowtechnologies/cpp-logger/README.md

   - `static LogShiftChainHelper n() noexcept;` -- doesn't print header, logs unconditionally
   - `static LogShiftChainHelper n(LogTopicType const aTopic) noexcept;` -- logs without header if the topic is enabled

-The class `LogTopicInstance` has an overloaded cast operator to `LogTopicType` so it can be passed directly.
+The class `TopicInstance` has an overloaded cast operator to `LogTopicType` so it can be passed directly.
 Due to operator overloading, static access is not available, so the Log instance has to be required:

 ```cpp
 Log::i() << uint8 << ' ' << int8 << Log::end;